hypertrack/placeline-nextjs/README.md

 | <img src="public/dashboard.png"> |

 - Embed HyperTrack Views in a dashboard
-- Map the live locations of devices
+- Map the live locations of all devices
-- Search and browse live tracking status and days tracked
+- Search and browse devices by day and timezone
 - Drill down to live tracking views and day’s history for each device
 - Review tracking summaries for duration, distance, activities, and more
 - Export tracking summaries